mmistakes/made-mistakes-jekyll/support/index.md

   <a href="http://www.amazon.com/?_encoding=UTF8&camp=1789&creative=390957&linkCode=ur2&tag=mademist-20&linkId=P557QDXPWEYIZTDS" onclick="ga('send', 'event', 'link', 'click', 'Shop Amazon');" class="btn">Shop Amazon</a>
   <a href="http://amzn.com/w/1K58RT2NS0SDP" onclick="ga('send', 'event', 'link', 'click', 'Amazon Wish List');" class="btn"><i class="fa fa-gift"></i> Amazon Wish List</a>
 </p>

+## Sponsorships

+If you have a product, service, or application that you'd like me to take a look at feel free to [reach out to me]({{ site.url }}/about/).
+I'm open to writing about it if I think it will provide value to my readers and fits in with the other iPad art, design, and web development content I typically publish.